-When washing your car at home, wash it on your lawn or a pervious surface, so the wash water can soak into the ground and pollutants will be filtered out.
+When washing your car at home, wash it on your lawn or a pervious surface, where water will soak into the ground and pollutants will be filtered out.
 Use phosphorous-free soap to decrease the amount of nutrients entering our waterways.
-Excess nutrients decrease water quality and harm aquatic life.
+Excess nutrients harm water quality and aquatic life.

 Make your fundraising car wash watershed friendly!

 Improve the reliability and safety of your car by fixing leaks immediately.
 In the short term, place drip pans or cardboard under your car to prevent oil from reaching our streams or wetlands.
 Stormwater runoff containing just one pint of oil can make a slick larger than a football field.
 Store and dispose of materials safely.
 Call the Recycling Hotline at 360-676-5723 for more information.

 Never pour vehicle waste, including oil and antifreeze, into storm or sewer drains, septic systems or onto the ground.
 If you change your own oil, you can recycle your used oil with your SSC curbside recycling.
 Get a reusable container, such as a clean milk jug or soda bottle, and drain the oil carefully into the container, avoiding splatter and spills.
 Seal the container securely and mark it “oil.”
 Set it out with your curbside recycling or take it to your nearest used oil collection site.

 Reduce the time and money you spend on car maintenance by leaving your car at home more often.
 Carpool with a friend, take the bus, walk or bike to work at least once a week.